ebroder/bluechips/README.rst

+**Important Note**: BlueChips is largely unsupported, and has not seen significant development in several years.
+I have since happily switched to using `Splitwise`_, which has all the features of BlueChips and then some.

 BlueChips is a simple finance tracking application designed for small groups of people with shared expenses.
 It was designed and developed by groups of students who got tired of the headaches of managing lots of little payments